 Tulip Bloom Indicator

 Most tulips have faded, making way for other spectacular floral displays.

-In spring 2018, working with the Canadian Tulip Festival’s theme “A World of Tulips,” the National Capital Commission (NCC) will showcase the “World Friendship” tulip.
+In spring 2018, working with the Canadian Tulip Festival’s theme “A World of Tulips,” the National Capital Commission (NCC) showcased the “World Friendship” tulip.

 This tulip, a Triumph Group mid-season tulip, is a soft creamy yellow colour — the symbolic colour of friendship — strong-stemmed and highly resistant to disease.
 The World Friendship tulip was developed by Professor Marcel Lenard from France in 1988.

-The NCC will showcase 30,000 World Friendship tulips, 5,000 of which were gifted by the Canadian Tulip Festival and planted in Commissioners Park last fall for display this spring.
+The NCC showcased 30,000 World Friendship tulips, 5,000 of which were gifted by the Canadian Tulip Festival and planted in Commissioners Park last fall for display this spring.